Spinors on Singular Spaces and the Topology of Causal Fermion Systems: Tangent Cone Measures and the Tangential Clifford Section

-We now apply the last lemma to the measure~\eqref{mudef}.
-For simplicity, we always restrict the measures to the Borel sets, keeping in mind that we can take the completion whenever needed. \begin{Def} We denote the conical Borel sets of~$\Symm(S_x)$ by~${\mathfrak{B}}_\con(x)$.
+For convenience, we usually restrict the measures to the Borel sets, keeping in mind that we can take the completion whenever needed.
+Then the result of Lemma~\ref{lemmameas} makes it possible to introduce the following notions. \begin{Def} We denote the conical Borel sets of~$\Symm(S_x)$ by~${\mathfrak{B}}_\con(x)$.
 We denote the measure obtained by applying the above construction with~${\mathcal{A}}$ according to~\eqref{Afunct} by

-It is referred to as the {\bf{tangent cone measures}} corresponding to~${\mathcal{A}}$.
+It is referred to as the {\bf{tangent cone measure}} corresponding to~${\mathcal{A}}$.
 The {\bf{tangent cone}}~${\mathcal{C}}^\bullet_x$ is defined as the support of the tangent cone measure,

-If~$\mu\bullet$ is chosen according to~\eqref{muabdef}, we also write the tangent cone as~${\mathcal{C}}^{\alpha, \beta}_x$.
-Likewise, for~$\mu^\bullet$ according to~\eqref{mudef}, we simply omit the superscript. \end{Def} This definition is local in the sense that it depends only on the behavior of the topological fermion system in an arbitrarily small neighborhood of~$x$.
+If~$\rho^\bullet$ is chosen according to~\eqref{rhoabdef}, we also write the tangent cone as~${\mathcal{C}}^{\alpha, \beta}_x$.
+Likewise, if~$\rho^\bullet=\rho$, we simply omit the superscripts. \end{Def} This definition is local in the sense that it only depends on the behavior of the topological fermion system in an arbitrarily small neighborhood of~$x$.
 Also note that~$\mu_x$ is a normalized measure, whereas the measure~$\mu_x^\bullet$ has total volume at most one.
 The tangent cone is illustrated on the right of Figure~\ref{figcone}.

 The next lemma illustrates the usefulness of the scaling parameters. \begin{Lemma} We choose~${\mathcal{A}}$ according to~\eqref{As} and consider the scaling parameters in the range

 Then the vectors in~${\mathcal{C}}_x^{\alpha, \beta}$ anti-commute with~$s_x$,